Questfall/docs/quest-mining/moderation/README.md

 This will force moderators to vote from the majority's point of view, rather than their own personal perspective.
 For example, you may not personally like a movie, but you think that the majority will like it.
 How would you vote?
 {% endhint %}

-The [incentives](https://docs.questfall.xyz/quest-mining/community-moderation/incentives) are balanced so that, on average, the penalties of random or blind voting outweigh the rewards, making it a losing strategy.
+The [incentives](incentives.md) are balanced so that, on average, the penalties of random or blind voting outweigh the rewards, making it a losing strategy.
 The system also derives limited [honeypot](honeypots.md) references from settled real consensus to balance canonical Approve/Reject opportunities.

-There are other safeguards, such as balancing [bypass costs](bypass.md) with rewards, and splitting completion moderation into [two phases](witnessing.md) to protect community moderation from any possible abuse.
+Other safeguards include [bypass costs](bypass.md), independent reviewer selection, and controls based on settled cases.
+Current [Action quests](../creation/action-quests.md) use direct screenshot or platform review.
+The [two-phase Witness/Judge flow](witnessing.md) remains relevant to older publications that require a link and screenshots.

 ## First Quest Review

-New versions of author Feed Action and Screenshot quests use a prioritized [First Quest Review](first-quest-review.md) before the remaining completions enter ordinary moderation.
+New author Feed Action materials use a prioritized [First Quest Review](first-quest-review.md) before the remaining completions enter ordinary moderation.
 It checks instructions and the first completion in two steps, with a third insufficient-instructions outcome.
+Existing separate Screenshot publications are also supported.